The Royal Family Celebrates The 73rd Wedding Anniversary Of Queen Elizabeth & Prince Philip

-The royal family celebrated the 73rd wedding anniversary of Queen Elizabeth and Prince Philip with a touching photo where the duo was seen looking over some handmade gifts from their great-grandchildren.
-The Duke of Edinburgh, aged 99, sat alongside his wife, aged 94, is a lovely snap taken by an official royal photographer as they poured over the happy wishes sent to them not only by their family but others who also celebrated in the historic occasion.
+The royal family celebrated the 73rd wedding anniversary of Queen Elizabeth and Prince Philip with a touching photo of the duo looking over some handmade gifts from their great-grandchildren.
+The Duke of Edinburgh, aged 99, sat alongside his wife, aged 94, for a lovely snap taken by an official royal photographer as they poured over the happy wishes from not only their family but others who also celebrated the historic occasion.

 The prince wore a smart dark blue double-breasted suit jacket with silver button detailing in the front.
-He added dark grey trousers to the ensemble and a white dress shirt with a dark tie with white pinstripes.
+He added dark gray trousers and a white dress shirt with a dark tie with white pinstripes to the ensemble.
 He added a coordinating pocket square in his left breast pocket.

-In a separate post honoring the duo posted hours later, an older image of the couple was shared as seen here.
+In a separate post honoring the duo posted hours later, an older image of the couple was shared, as seen here.
 In that photograph, a young Philip and Elizabeth stood alongside one other, photographed in 1947 while on their honeymoon at Broadlands in Hampshire.
-An Instagram story linked to a story on the family’s official website that shared some surprising facts about their wedding day as seen here.
-Some of these include that 2,000 people were invited to the nuptials as guests.
+An Instagram story linked to an article on the royal family’s official website that shared some surprising facts about their wedding day.
+Some of these include that 2,000 people were invited as guests.
 Due to rationing measures in place following World War II, Princess Elizabeth had to use clothing ration coupons to pay for her dress.
-Their cake was nine feet tall.
+Their cake was 9 feet tall.

 Followers of the couple sent their well-wishes for the happy occasion.